Do you have a vision for your senior picture outfits?

 - Very bright colors reflect onto skin and don’t photograph well.
 Leave the neon’s at home and go with muted, neutral and softer tones if possible.

-- Crazy busy patterns that will call all the attention to the clothing rather than you.
+- Busy patterns that will call all the attention to the clothing rather than you.

 - When selecting your outfit, consider that it’s going to be around for a long time.
 With that in mind you MIGHT want to go with a classic look that will stand the test of time.

 - Outfits that call attention to a feature you’d rather not show off.
+Just know yourself here.
 For example if you’re particularly self-conscience about your arms, you might want to pick longer sleeves or wear a wrap.

 - Overly baggy or overly tight articles of clothing.
 Clothes should fit you well.
-They should not restrict movement but neither should they hide your shape.
+They should not restrict movement or leave you feeling uncomfortable.
+Neither should they completely hide your shape!
+Very loose clothing will add bulk that most people are not looking for.

 Accessorize your senior photo outfits